Awanit512/DBMS-Online-Railway-Reservation-System/README.md

-To strat the project  :
+IN order to strat the project  :

 1.First we need to populate the database for that itructions are provided in redme for database and basics of database population.